Precision and method comparison

 Trace® becomes available through company web site and local distribution sales channels throughout EU

-During 2015 - prior to CE-Mark - we are planning user feed back studies will be run on current prototype in the form of:
+During 2015 & 2016 prior to CE-Mark – A range of user feed back studies have been run on a beta version of the Trace® platform:

 - Remote monitoring trials via local (Denmark) telemedicine projects in collaboration with medical institutions